 This article explains the main differences between SRT, STL, WebVTT and EBU-TT-D and what you can use them for.

-Because we know your time is precious and to help you make the best decision, we’ve compiled our recommendations, taking into account the specific use cases, and along with some tips and tricks.
+Because we know your time is precious and because we want to help you make the best decision, we’ve compiled our recommendations, taking into account the specific use cases.
+We'll also provide you some tips and tricks.

-Selecting the right format is a trade-off between popular and widely adopted on the one hand side, or more functionality for the use case you have in mind.
+Selecting the right format is a trade-off between popular and widely adopted, or more functional for the use case you have in mind.
 However the latter sometimes implies that the format is not generally supported.
 So in general, the choice of the right format depends on what you plan to do with the subtitles.

 - SRT (Subrip) is perhaps the most basic but for sure the most widely supported of all subtitle formats.
 SubRip (SubRip Text) files are named with the extension

 .srt, and contain formatted lines of plain text in groups separated by a blank line.
 It is supported by all common distribution platforms.

 - WebVTT (Web Video Text Track) is a W3C standard for displaying timed text in connection with the HTML5